jfvilas/kubelog-backend/README.md

 #### Namespace layer
-Let's suppose that you have 3 namespaces in your cluster:
+Let's suppose that in your clusters you have 3 namespaces:
   - dev, for development workloads
-  - stage, for canary deployments, a/b testing and so on
+  - stage: for canary deployments, a/b testing and so on
-  - production, for productive workloads
+  - production: for productive workloads

 Typically you would restrict access to logs in such a way that:
   - Everybody should be able to view developoment (dev) logs.